sancarn/Extended_MapBasic/README.md

 ## Potential Features:
-* [ ] getTablePath() - Displays a dialog which the user can use to select a table or open a new table.
-The function returns the table path.
+* [ ] Improting external transpiling libraries for use in Extended MapBasic.
+* [ ] Object orientation support for MapBasic?
+* [ ] MapInfo object definition/intiialisation/updating.
+* [ ] COM Support for Extended MapBasic.
-* [ ] Other built in custom functions and sub-routines to extend the MapBasic language.
-(It may be desired for these libraries to be external to the standard script)
+* [ ] Support for custom functions to return custom types.